emacsmirror/ticktick/README.md

 M-x ticktick-authorize
 ```

 An authorization page will pop up in your browser.
-Extract the code parameter from the URL and enter it into the minibuffer prompt.
+Extract the code parameter from the URL (after '?code=')and enter it into the minibuffer prompt.

 ### 5. Sync